ChandlerEx/Projects/SoilMonitor/README.md

 soil monitor and configure it specifically for succulents.
 <br>The result is a battery-powered soil moisture monitor with a clear OLED display and ultra-low power sleep mode.
 Designed to be compact and dead-simple for plant lovers who just want to know when to water.
+<br>This project demonstrates:
-<br>This project features sensor calibration & analog input, power management, embedded UI design, and PCB-free low-power prototyping
+- sensor calibration & analog input
+- power management
+- embedded UI design
+- PCB-free low-power prototyping

 # Project Goal
 A compact, effective monitor for soil moisture coded in Arduino-style C++ with: